Senate Presidency: Key decisions may be taken this week

 The APC source, who spoke in confidence, said: “You know that if we leave this zoning open for debates for too long, all kinds of interests will emerge, and there might be alliances that will not support the position of our party.

-“We will, therefore, move by latest by midweek to decide where the pendulum swings before there will be recourse to primordial sentiments, such as religion and ethnicity.”
+“We will, therefore, move latest by mid week to decide where the pendulum swings before there will be recourse to primordial sentiments, such as religion and ethnicity.”

 The party source further stated that zoning was “a political issue, the decision is most likely to tilt towards who brought what to the table,” adding that “there will be no jostling for positions if we did not win election.”